chutzcraft/EDGE64/index.md

 >- _Several new maps custom-created for 3DGE and the modification_
 >- _New "Skirmish" game mode_
 >- _Boss encounters and secrets galore_
+>- _Weapon upgrades for each slot, such as increased firing rates, grenade launchers, and more!_
+>- _Pyro Demon, a Cacodemon variant that resurrects the dead, and shoots fire that can trap you!_
+>- _PLasma Commando, a Chaingunner variant that shoots plasma rifle energy at you!
+Take him out quickly._

 ### Milestone Completion List ###
 - [x] Original Doom 64 Weapons